MattBurn/bio-forge/README.md

 > Prefer mmCIF?
 Swap in `read_mmcif_structure` / `write_mmcif_structure`.
 Need to process ligands?
 Parse them via `io::read_mol2_template` and feed the resulting `Template` into `TopologyBuilder::add_hetero_template`.

+## Documentation

+- [API Documentation](https://docs.rs/bio-forge) – comprehensive reference for public types and functions.
+- [Architecture Overview](ARCHITECTURE.md) – detailed explanation of the internal design and algorithms used in BioForge.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.